Carlo Sala, 2001

 What he does

-Using in vivo and in vitro models, Sala and colleagues are particularly interested in studying the function of such proteins as Shank, IL1RAPL1 and MeCP2, which are encoded by mutated or deleted genes in patients with intellectual disability and autism spectrum disorders.
+Using in vivo and in vitro models, including human iPS cells derived neurons, he is particularly interested in studying the function of synaptic and neuronal proteins which are codified by genes mutated or deleted in patients affected by neurodevelopmental disorders such and intellectual disabilities, autism spectrum disorders and epilepsy.